your local hospital, school, restaurant, etc is at the bottom. I have no connection to

 What if he was one to get the big D or to vomit?
 With a severely broken jaw, broken ribs, a major injury to his backside (that thankfully did not include his spine) and a severe traumatic brain injury, this would have been catastrophic!
 They would have had to peel me off someone.
 But surely this has happened to others.
 We generally aren't in the hospital because we feel amazing.
-But I hear horror stories all the time from others who are given regular crackers upon waking from anesthesia, or brought dinner platters with bread or breakfast with a muffin. . .
-Gluten free education, in facilities where we should absolutely expect nothing less than complete safety, is lacking in a major way----and it terrifies me!
+But I hear horror stories all the time from others (who need to follow a gluten-free diet) who are given regular crackers upon waking from anesthesia, or brought dinner platters with bread or breakfast with a muffin. . .
+Gluten-free education, in facilities where we should absolutely expect nothing less than complete safety, is lacking in a major way----and it terrifies me!

 CHANGE is NEEDED!

 When my son came home, a month after the accident, we rejoiced; it was a happy, happy time---of course!
 Beyond happy!
 I could have left well enough alone (with the rehab), but I didn't.
 I could have taken legal action, but I didn't.
 What I did do, though, was write a letter to the rehab facility.
 Weeks later I received a call.
 I was given an apology and I was told they held a meeting and they made changes.
 I thanked the caller but I was told I shouldn't have to thank him for changing something that should have already been in place.
 And he was right!